MatteaE/mass_balance_model/README.md

 * Measured points are considered spatially fixed during their observation period - intra-annual displacement due to ice flow is ignored

-* The melt model is a simple Enhanced Temperature Index formula based on daily mean air temperature - potentially unsuitable at very high altitude sites with a radiation-dominated melting regime
+* The melt model is a simple Enhanced Temperature Index formula based on daily mean air temperature - potentially unsuitable at very high altitude sites with a radiation/sublimation-dominated melting regime

 * Melt of a debris-covered ice surface is rather simplified, with a uniform reduction factor

-* The workflow is organized around annual mass balance - calculations may fail for glaciers with no well-defined accumulation and ablation seasons (e.g., close to the Equator)
+* The workflow is organized around annual mass balance - calculations may fail for glaciers with no well-defined accumulation and ablation seasons (for example, close to the Equator)